holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 They call this observation the **relative ranking-hypothesis**.

-In layman terms; Let's say we have 10 models to choose from, numbered from 1 to 10.
+In layman terms; let's say we have 10 models to choose from, numbered from 1 to 10.
 We train our models on a 10% subset of the training data, and find that model 6 is the best, followed by 4, then 3, and so on..

-**The ranking hypothesis postulates, that as we gradually increase the subset percentage from 10% subset all the way up to 100%, we should obtain the exact same ordering of optimal models.**
+**The ranking hypothesis postulates, that as we gradually increase the subset percentage from 10% all the way up to 100%, we should obtain the exact same ordering of optimal models.**

 If this hypothesis is true, we can essentially perform model selection on a small subset of the original data to the added benefit of much faster convergence.
 If this was not controversial enough, the authors even take it one step further as they found some experiments where training on small datasets led to more robust model selection (less variance), which certainly seem counterintuitive given that we would expect relatively more noise for smaller datasets.